 Notes from Justin Slocum Bailey’s (@indwellinglang) session:

-This featured feature Justin modelling a lesson using Latin.
+This featured Justin modelling a lesson using Latin.
 One thing that helped me as a “student” with a new language is that Justin would point to the word on the board everytime he used it.
-When the teacher moves to physically touch the word, it also forces the teacher to slow down and give the learning additional processing time.
+When the teacher moves to physically touch the word, it also forces the teacher to slow down and give the learner additional processing time.
 As teachers we tend to think our students are processing faster than they are.
 When it is a new language for them, they need processing time and these visuals are especially important.
 Even after hearing a word maybe 10 times in the lesson, I still needed the teacher to point the word to me.

-One of his lessons was designed about talking about an individual student talent.
+One of his lessons was about talking about an individual student talent.
 This is something I have incorporated into Special Person interviews which I will be blogging about soon.
 Justin leads a class discussion about what a student is good at.
 Phrases that you can use (in the target language):

 - Class, who wants to see (Student) do the activity?
 (For example, who wants to see Jill dance like Elvis?)
 I want to see it.
 Do you want to see it?